devBioS/NFC_Access_Control/Readme.md

 This logical layer of additional security is based off of a threat model I created for this application:
    * UID of tags can be cloned
    * Sector R/W encryption on those tags can be cracked in less than 10 minutes
-   * Emulators exist and are used a lot (e.g. proxmark)
+   * Simulators and emulators exist and are used a lot (e.g. proxmark)
    * Hardware can be ripped away, thus the code and stored keys can be extracted
       * As a result of the above your WiFi can be hacked as the password is stored on the device